- 2015 World's Best

 Because cities are, in many ways, a great convergence of people and ideas, it is inevitable that conflicts will arise.
 So we keep these cities, and their people, in our thoughts, while we celebrate their resilience and their virtues.

 Where did your favorite city rank, and which ones should you put on your travel bucket list?
-These are the most dynamic, beloved cities across the globe.
+These are the most dynamic and beloved cities across the globe.